bots-garden/simplism/README.md

   --allow-paths '{"data":"/mnt"}'
 ```

-## Write Extism plug-ins for Simplism
+## Generate Extism plug-ins for Simplism

 You can use **Simplism** to generate a project skeleton of an **Extism** plugin: